 To prevent wiring damage, it is essential when replacing the cables on the battery, or when using a "booster" battery, that the positive post and the positive cable be attached and the negative post and negative cable be attached.
 The posts are marked (+) plus and (-) minus.
 If a "boost charger" is used while battery is in the motorhome, disconnect both battery cables before connecting the charger to avoid damage to engine electronic components.
 Never attempt to charge or boost a frozen battery.
+An avplosion can occur resulting battery.
 An explosion can occur resulting in personal injury.